Course Code: GES117

 PLEASE NOTE: Walgreens is not currently able to place externship students in Arizona and Florida because they're piloting a POWER project in those states.
 An alternate externship may be available in these states.

-On-the-job training or externships are a great way to obtain the increasing number of hours required (many states require a minimum number of hours worked before you can be registered or certified with the board).
+Most states still offer employment prior to certification.
+This often comes with the stipulation that certification is acquired within a period of time (usually a year).
+During this period, you'll work as an unlicensed personnel member, clerk, or aide.
+On-the-job training or externships are a great way to obtain the number of hours required (many states require a minimum number of hours worked before you can be registered or certified with the board).
 If your goal is to work in a hospital pharmacy, finding that job while you're still a student will help you reach your employment requirements, along with the educational clinical requirements.

 *By state regulation, you may be required to apply for your pharmacy technician license or register with the State Board of Pharmacy before you can apply for the externship.
 Please check the website for your state's Board of Pharmacy regulations and additional information.
 The state's Board of Pharmacy has the most accurate and up to date information.